Who Fits Specialty Contact Lenses?

-At The Scleral Lens Center at The Eye Studio, we use an advanced digital topographer to measure your cornea during your initial eye exam.
+At The Eye Studio, we use an advanced digital topographer to measure your cornea during your initial eye exam.
 This digital device produces high-resolution corneal imagery and provides the parameters to design your customized lenses.
 Your specifications are then sent to a contact lens lab, which produces a set of lenses designed specifically for your eyes.

 After ensuring the lenses are a perfect fit, Dr. Tina Tsai will instruct you on how to insert, remove and take care of specialty contact lenses, since handling them calls for a little more precision and caution than traditional lenses.

 At The Eye Studio, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
 We have the equipment needed to assess suitability and fit every type of lens.

 Optometrists, such as Dr. Tina Tsai, are experienced in fitting specialty contact lenses for rare eye conditions.
 For us, these are not exceptions, but our every-day profession.